nameko/nameko-examples/README.md

 Responsible for storing and managing orders information and exposing RPC Api that can be consumed by other services.

-This service is using MySQL database to persist order information.
+This service is using PostgreSQL database to persist order information.
 - [nameko-sqlalchemy](https://pypi.python.org/pypi/nameko-sqlalchemy)  dependency is used to expose [SQLAlchemy](http://www.sqlalchemy.org/) session to the service class.
 - [Alembic](https://pypi.python.org/pypi/alembic) is used for database migrations.